This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 In this section, you’ll go through an example of deploying PostgreSQL, a popular open

-source relational database, in AWS using Amazon’s Relational Database Service (RDS), a
+source relational database, using Amazon’s Relational Database Service (RDS), a

-fully-managed service that provides a secure, reliable, and scalable way to run several different types of relational
+fully managed service that provides a secure, reliable, and scalable way to run several types of relational

-databases, including PostgreSQL, MySQL, MS SQL Server, and Oracle Database.
+databases, including PostgreSQL, MySQL, Microsoft SQL Server, and Oracle Database.
 You’ll then manage the schema for this

 blog post, and within it, a new OpenTofu root module called lambda-rds:

-You can deploy PostgreSQL on RDS using a reusable module called rds-postgres, which is
+You can deploy PostgreSQL on RDS by using a reusable module called rds-postgres, which is

 in the blog post series’s sample code repo in the ch9/tofu/modules/rds-postgres folder.